 A number of the publications have been prepared in conjunction with the National Library of Laos in the capital, Vientiane, while most have been co-published with Anantha Publishing.

-Titles range from "Treasures of the Buddhist Archive of Photography"; "The Great Monks of Luang Prabang" to the forthcoming "The Lao Sangha and Modernity", the latter already being hailed as the most important book in recent memory on the history, culture and personalities of Luang Prabang's unique Theravada Buddhism.
+Titles range from "Treasures of the Buddhist Archive of Photography"; "The Great Monks of Luang Prabang" and the "The Lao Sangha and Modernity", the latter already being hailed as the most important book in recent memory on the history, culture and personalities of Luang Prabang's unique Theravada Buddhism.

 The images below give an overview of the titles.
 For more information on these publications please visit www.ananthabooks.com